jeffshen18/CPSC-481-FALL2019/README.md

 - <a href="https://jeffshen18.github.io/CPSC-481-Fall-2019/stage2Setter%20(1).pdf" target="_blank"> Stage Two Deliverable </a>

 # Stage Three - Ideate & Prototyping
+- After conducting a task-centered system walkthrough of our major tasks (Create, View, Filter), we realized that our task description for creating a new problem had to be modified.
+We decided to omit the ability for users to upload a new photo for wall configurations since the climbing gym will take care of this and it will improve the overall user experience.
 # Stage Four - Prototyping & Evaluation
 # Stage Five - Produce